-I have received some questions about flying domestic in Thailand after Phuket Sandbox program.
-As of September the 1st, air traffic has begun with more frequent flights again from Phuket.
+I have received some questions about flying domestically in Thailand after the Phuket Sandbox program.
+As of September 1st, air traffic has begun with more frequent flights from Phuket.

 I found a travel option with the Thai Smile Airline via Bangkok to Chiang Mai.
-When you check out of the hotel, you get a certificate that you have “done” your 14 nights in the sandbox and that all three PCR tests were negative.
-At the check in counter at Phuket Airport the staff looked at this document.
+When you check out the hotel, you get a certificate that you have “done” your 14 nights in the sandbox and that all three PCR tests were negative.
+At the check-in counter at Phuket Airport, the staff looked at this document.

-Otherwise, travel was as usual with the exception that there were extremely few people at the airports.
-It made social distancing easy and there was no waiting time anywhere.
+Otherwise, travel was as usual except that there were remarkably few people at the airports.
+It made social distancing easy, and there was no waiting time anywhere.

-The two Thai Smile flights were relatively fully booked with the middle seat vacant.
+The two Thai Smile flights were relatively fully booked with vacant middle seats.
 Wearing a mask at all times was obligatory.

-They actually provided full meals if you wanted.
-At Phuket Airport some restaurants and coffeeshops were open, at Suvarnabhumi mainly just Lawson and some snack shops.
+They provided full meals if you wanted.
+At Phuket Airport, some restaurants and coffee shops were open, at Suvarnabhumi, mainly Lawson and some snack shops.

-At Chiang Mai Airport, you needed to scan a QR code and answer a form where you travelled from and some other questions.
-A little hassle but only a little.
-It didn’t really take that much extra time.
+At Chiang Mai Airport, you needed to scan a QR code and answer a form you travelled from and some other questions.
+A minor hassle but only a little.
+It didn’t take that much extra time.

 Some staff also quickly looked at my hotel certificate.

-If you intend to travel domestically after the Phuket stay, you must make sure what rules apply in the province you are travelling to.
-Flying domestic in Thailand after Phuket sandbox was smooth though.
+If you intend to travel domestically after the Phuket stay, you must make sure what rules apply in the province you are travelling to—flying domestically in Thailand after the Phuket Sandbox was smooth, though.

 The rules vary from province to province.
 The indications are that Thailand moves in the direction of opening up more and more.
 But as we all know, during this pandemic, it is impossible to predict.